 A business cannot thrive without customers.
-This is why it is not only important to keep your customers happy, but to engage with them to gauge the success of your product or service.
+This is why it is not only important to keep them customers happy, but to engage with your customers to gauge the success of your product or service.
 Unhappy customers are less likely to refer your services or return to offer their business.

 Social media has put a new spin on customer engagement — individuals can now comment, like or unfollow a service or brand.
 By asking questions and remaining curious as to what your customers’ needs are you can do your best job to cater to them and thus bring in continuous businesses and referrals.
 Additionally, engaging with clients on social media is the best way to find new clients.
 All that said, it’s definitely worth engaging with your customers, and here are a few successful ways you can do it.